SAP/openui5-docs/docs/Step_2_A_First_Unit_Test_b81736e.md

 The product team requested a feature to highlight the price with colors depending on the amount.
 This can be done using the standard semantic colors that are defined for states like *Success*, *Warning*, or *Error*.

+The price values can be mapped to semantic states as follows:

 -   price < 50: Status is green \(*Success*\)

 -   price \>= 50 and price < 250: Status is normal \(*None*\)